 I happened to be there during that “panic moment” so I volunteered to go straight to their house after my work and become a stand-in “mom” for that evening.

 I was a bit late because I had to run a quick errand.
-And what do you know, as soon as I arrived, the 4-year old boy greeted me with a cute smile and told me that I was late.
+As soon as I arrived, the 4-year old boy greeted me with a cute smile and told me that I was late.
 I can’t help but to give him a mischievous grin and offered an apology.

 I guess that broke the ice because the kids and I, immediately “clicked” and were chatting like long lost pals.
 There’s an overflowing of stories, jokes, magic tricks, and ballet “moves”.
 Thus, laughter filled the room most of the time.